guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. note::

-    Before continuing, make sure you've installed the AAAPackageDev package as explained above.
+    Before continuing, make sure you've installed the PackageDev package as explained above.

 Creating A New Syntax Definition